alexpashevich/RL-intern-papers/README.md

 - **Reinforcement Learning in Robotics: A Survey (Kober et al., 2013)** [Paper](http://www.ias.tu-darmstadt.de/uploads/Publications/Kober_IJRR_2013.pdf)

 The authors describe main successes and challenges of RL in robotics by July of 2013.
 The methods are classified into value function and policy search approaches.
 Most of the state-of-the-art methods are not presented in the paper as they appeared later.

+- **Acquiring Visual Servoing Reaching and Grasping Skills using Neural Reinforcement Learning (Lampe & Riedmiller, 2013)** [Paper](https://pdfs.semanticscholar.org/f22b/01deebcd471ccee8a3039a6f0fd09ff78b03.pdf)

+One of the early attempts for grasping using RL and neural networks.

 - **Supersizing Self-supervision: Learning to Grasp from 50K Tries and 700 Robot Hours (Pinto & Gupta, 2015)** [Paper](https://arxiv.org/abs/1509.06825)